 Manchester-based producer Synkro (Joe McBride) initially emerged as part of the late-2000s dubstep scene, releasing dozens of 12"s on labels like Smokin' Sessions and Dubbed Out.
-His booming, bass-heavy tracks like "Jah Love" updated dub reggae for the post-Digital Mystikz era, while "Don't Know" and "Closer" were moody and melancholy, with swinging U.K. garage rhythms and Burial-like vocal sample manipulation.
+His booming, bass-heavy tracks like "Jah Love" updates dub reggae for the post-Digital Mystikz era, while "Don't Know" and "Closer" are moody and melancholy, with swinging U.K. garage rhythms and Burial-like vocal sample manipulation.
 He first began collaborating with Indigo (Liam Blackburn) in 2009, releasing joint 12"s on labels such as On the Edge and Mindset.
 In 2010, Synkro began producing atmospheric drum'n'bass similar to artists such as dBridge and Instra:mental, beginning with "Letting Go" on Blackout Music.
-Released in 2011, the Stop & Think EP began to incorporate more of a deep house sound, while other productions reflected his ambient and IDM influences, with intricately programmed beats and fragile, wistful melodies.
+Released in 2011, the Stop & Think EP incorporated more of a deep house sound, while other productions reflected his ambient and IDM influences, with intricately programmed beats and fragile, wistful melodies.
 Following records on Box Clever and Pushing Red, Synkro collaborated with similarly minded producer ASC in 2012, issuing the "Borderline" 12" on Auxiliary.